 A game of chance?

-According to Jonathan Pettitt, a University of Aberdeen geneticist who actually calculated what are the odds of the baby being born messed up, the pair share 44 to 47.5 percent of their DNA.
+According to Jonathan Pettitt, a University of Aberdeen geneticist who actually calculated what are the odds of the baby being born with problems, the pair share 44 to 47.5 percent of their DNA.
 Siblings typically share 50 percent of their DNA while unrelated people ought to share zero.

 As such, any child produced in this incestual union shouldn’t be healthy by our universe’s standards.